What is Specified Skilled Worker System? I'll explain it in an easy-to-understand way

 There are differences such as the period of stay and whether you can live with your family.

-To become specified skilled workers, you must pass a Japanese language and skill level test.
+To become a Specified Skilled Workers, you must pass a Japanese and skill level exam.

-However, people who have worked as technical intern trainees can change to Specified Skills without taking the exam.
+However, those who have worked as Technical Intern Training students can also change to Specified Skills without taking the exam.

 About us, JAC